 With its snow-slathered peaks and idyllic chalets twinkling with fairy lights, Switzerland is a country made for winter.
-Whether you’re looking to hit the world famous Christmas markets, tackle the ski slopes or enjoy the kind of white Christmas even Santa would be impressed by, here are a few ideas to help you plan your winter travels.
+Whether you’re looking to hit the world famous Christmas markets, tackle the ski slopes or enjoy the kind of white Christmas even Santa would be impressed by, here are a few ideas to help you plan your winter in Switzerland.

 For Christmas cheer head to: Zurich

 If you want to get your fill of Christmas spirit, Zurich has plenty to keep the whole family busy – join in the carols beneath the famous Singing Christmas Tree on Werdmühleplatz; go ice skating at one of the pop-up rinks; marvel at the twinkling light displays brightening up Bahnhofstrasse, or make your own hand-dipped candles.
-This is one of the best places in Europe to do your Christmas shopping too, with five Christmas markets dotted around the city.
+This is one of the best places in Europe to do your Christmas shopping too, with five Swiss Christmas markets dotted around the city.

 For winter scenery head to: Lake Geneva